-Suppose we want a message to tell that the box is going to be reloaded with new software tonight.
-The following example shows how to use the banner global configuration command and no exec-banner line subcommand to accomplish this setting.
+Consider a box used to access a modem pool for either dial-in or dial-out usage.
+We want to show a different message to the user depending on whether they are dialing in, or dialing out.
+Furthermore, we want a message to tell that the box is going to be reloaded with new software tonight.
+The following example shows how to use the banner global configuration command and the no exec-banner line subcommand to accomplish this setting.

 '''

+! lines 1 through 15 are connected to modems.

+line 1 15

+modem inout

 !

+!
 Both messages are inappropriate for the VTYs.

 line vty 0 4

 no exec-banner

 1

 banner exec /

-This is Cisco Systems training group protocol translator.
+This is cisco Systems training group terminal server.

 Unauthorized access prohibited.

 /

 1

+!

 banner incoming /

 You are connected to a Hayes-compatible modem.

 Enter the appropriate AT commands.

 Remember to reset anything to change before disconnecting.

-1
+Т

+!

 banner motd /

-The protocol translator will go down at 6pm for a software upgrade
+The terminal server will go down at 6pm for a software upgrade

 '''